vifino/omnimatrix/README.md

 # omnimatrix
-Monorepo for `omnimatrix`: A video matrix switcher abstraction.
+Monorepo for `omnimatrix`: A video matrix router abstraction.

 There isn't much to see, yet.